hyperledger/indy-node/getting-started.md

 Remote: FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB
 ```

 **Remote** is the unique DID Alice uses to reference Faber College.
 Faber College provided this value in the connection request.
-Alice can use it to look up Faber College’s verification key in the Indy Ledger to ensure interactions with Faber College are authentic.
+Alice can use it to look up Faber College’s verification key on the ledger to ensure interactions with Faber College are authentic.

 ```
 Remote Verification key: < unknown, waiting for sync >
 ```

 Communication from the remote can’t be confirmed unless we know its verification key.
-To know the true verification key of an DID, we have to query Indy.
+To know the true verification key of an DID, we have to query the ledger.

-Different use cases require different levels of assurance as to how recently we’ve queried Indy for any key replacements.
+Different use cases require different levels of assurance as to how recently we’ve queried the ledger for any key replacements.
 In this case we might be comfortable if we know that the key was synchronized in the last hour.
 But we can see that we’ve never synchronized this connection, so we don’t know what the verification key is at all.
-Until Alice connects to Indy, she won’t be able to trust communication from Faber College.
+Until Alice connects to the ledger, she won’t be able to trust communication from Faber College.
 ```
 Remote endpoint: < unknown, waiting for sync >
 ```